cloudcake/laravel-sanity/docs/README.md

 ## From 1.1.3 to 1.2.0
 Starting from v1.2.0, any deployment service that supports post-deployment webhook triggers are now supported by Sanity and because of this change, the word use of 'forge' has been dropped from configs and routes.

-- The configuration key previously named `forge` is now named `service`
+- The configuration key previously named `forge` is now named `webhook`
-- The route endpoint previously setup as `/sanity/forge` is now set as `/sanity/build`
+- The default webhook endpoint is now set as `/sanity/build`

 Update your configs with the above and you're good to go.